-Sighisoara had been on my visit list for a while but after a few missed opportunities to visit the world heritage site the chance arrived.
-I was travelling across Transylvania from Brasov to Cluj to catch a flight home to the UK.
+Sighisoara had been on my visit list for a while but after a few missed opportunities to visit the world heritage site, the chance arrived.
+I was travelling across Transylvania from Brasov to Cluj by train to catch a flight home to the UK.
 Breaking up the train journey with a stop in Sighisoara seemed a great plan leaving me 3 hours away from Cluj to catch the plane.

-Sighisoara has a small town railway station with a cafe serving beer, the usual steam train display and plenty of taxis.
-Due to travelling heavy we got a taxi direct across the river towards out home for the night.
+Sighisoara has a small-town railway station with a cafe serving beer, the usual steam train display and plenty of taxis.
+Due to travelling heavy, we got a taxi direct across the river towards our home for the night.

 Our apparent was in a central location, part of a complex just of the main street.
 It had a big comfy bed and a functional bathroom and all for less than £20.

 Sighisoara is a beautiful town and thoroughly enjoyed my visit, the main focus of the trip was to visit the historic citadel.
 The river is visible from the town walls as is the imposing Holy Trinity Church

 What Wikipedia Says

 Sighișoara is a city on the Târnava Mare River in Mureș County, Romania.
 Located in the historic region of Transylvania, Sighișoara has a population of 28,102 according to the 2011 census.
 It is a popular tourist destination for its well-preserved walled old town, which is listed by UNESCO as a World Heritage Site.https://en.wikipedia.org/wiki/Sighi%C8%99oara